erosenbl/Indirect_SARS/README.md

 Digital Object Identifier (DOI): https://doi.org/10.5066/P19KKRVV

-USGS Information Product Data System (IPDS) no.:IP-167795 (internal agency tracking)

-## Suggested Citation for Software
-Rosenblatt, E., Cook, J.D., DiRenzo, G.V., Grant, E.H.C., Runge, M.C., Mosher, B.A.
-Code for "Fomites could determine severity of SARS-CoV-2 outbreaks in low-density white-tailed deer (Odocoileus virginianus) populations."
-Version 1.0.0; U.S. Geological Survey software release.
-Reston, VA.

 ### Overview
-This software release contains 1 RMarkdown file (Indirect_SARS_analysis.RMD) and necessary input data and functions that support the analysis presented in referenced manuscript (IP-166277).
+This software release contains 1 RMarkdown file (Indirect_SARS_analysis.RMD) and necessary input data and functions that support the analysis presented in referenced manuscript.
 This RMarkdown file that steps through the estimation of parameters that allow:

 1. Compile estimated and derived parameters for both indirect and direct transmission pathways for SARS-CoV-2 in white-tailed deer and humans;
 2. Project outbreaks using SIRS ODEs modified from the whitetailedSIRS package (Rosenblatt et al. 2023), and estimate cumulative Force of Infection (FOI) considering both direct and indirect transmission pathways;
 3. Evaluate sensitivity of outbreaks to FOI and basic reproductive number (R0), and thus identify when increases in FOI from indirect transmission most alter outbreak dynamics of SARS-CoV-2 in deer;